davidmm01/flint-utility/README.md

-# Welcome to Revel
+# Welcome to flint-tools

-A high-productivity web framework for the [Go language](http://www.golang.org/).
+A tool for generating and collating statistics and insights to the flint ult footy fantasy league.

-### Start the web server:
+### Start the backend:

-   revel run myapp
+   go run server.go

 ### Go to http://localhost:9000/ and you'll see: